YetiZen™

 Blake Commagere

-Blake single-handedly pioneered the social gaming space with his creation of the iconic and super-viral Facebook games Vampires, Zombies, Werewolves & Slayers which acquired over 45 million users.
-He then went on to cofound Ohai with part of the team from Everquest.
-Prior to that, he led the development of Causes on Facebook, cofounded CareBadges (acquired by Causes), Mogad (acquired by iSkoot) and BuildForge (acquired by IBM).
-He’s also held senior engineering positions at Plaxo and Infraworks.
+Blake is the CEO & Founder of MediaSpike, the first native monetization platform that enables true product placement in web-based and mobile games at scale.
+Blake single-handedly pioneered the social gaming space with his creation of the iconic and super-viral Facebook games Vampires, Zombies, Werewolves & Slayers which acquired 50 million users.
+Prior to that, he was a senior engineer at Plaxo, led the development of Causes on Facebook, cofounded CareBadges (acquired by Causes), Mogad (acquired by iSkoot) and BuildForge (acquired by IBM).
+He is an advisor & mentor to 500S as well as several tech companies, including Branchout and Fitocracy.
+He holds a degree in Computer Science from Rice University.

 Blake advises YetiZen startups on building company culture and analytics focused game design.